 Who we are

-Our negotiating team is comprised of four professional negotiators who use their knowledge of contract history and their relationships with our labor partners to negotiate good faith contracts with Pierce County employees on behalf of County leadership.
+Our negotiating team is comprised of five professional negotiators who use their knowledge of contract history and their relationships with our labor partners to negotiate good faith contracts with Pierce County employees on behalf of County leadership.

 The County’s primary long-term objective is to negotiate contracts that support a sustainable total compensation policy and enable effective management of County operations.
 This means contract language: